jlee4527/fivetales/docs/Literacy-Research.md

-# 📖 Pediatric Literacy Research: The Anchor Five
+# Pediatric Literacy Research: The Anchor Five

 **Created By:** @Jae (Project Lead)
 **Collaborators:** @Brendan (Visuals), @Terrance (AI)

-## 🎯 Goal
+## Goal
 To bridge the gap between complex medical jargon and a child’s understanding using "Action-Oriented" plain language and fairy tale metaphors.

 ---

-## 🛡️ The "Anchor Five" Framework
+## The Five Example Framework
 These five examples serve as the "Ground Truth" for our AI's tone and visual style.

 | Medical Term | Plain Language Definition | Fairy Tale Metaphor | The Heroic Character |